monpeco/HKUx-HKU_08x/module2-payment-cryptocurrencies-and-blockchain/module2.md

 #### Module 2 Payment, Cryptocurrencies and Blockchain   2.6 The ABCDs of Alternative Finance (Parts 1 & 2)   Quick Check 2.6

+Which of the following was NOT mentioned as one of the paradigms of the "ABDCs of Alternative Finance" in the video?
+* (A) Artificial Intelligence
+* (B) Blockchain
+* (C) Computer correcto
+* (D) Data

+---

+#### Module 2 Payment, Cryptocurrencies and Blockchain   2.7 Building A New Stack   Video 2.7 Building A New Stack

+In the **19th Century**, we developed the current payment stack based upon physical money like gold, paper money representing gold, instruments like securities, negotiable instruments, checks, all cleared through a banking system that collected fund transfers and settled across the accounts of a central bank which was responsible for the monetary supply.

+Across the **20th Century**,
+we digitised this system.
+We transformed it from a system which was based on physical analogue elements to a digital system of payments, of eventually, mobile payments, RTGS systems, and digital electronic payments totalling over five trillion US dollars a day.

+At the **beginning of the 21st Century**, we are applying a process of datafication, applying techniques of big data, artificial intelligence and other mechanisms to use the digitised data to transform the payment experience to provide a seamless mobile lifestyle experience.
+We however are now going further.

+We are looking at developing
+an entirely **new payment stack** through the use of technology.
+Technology today is no longer a barrier to redesigning a payment system.
+Instead, our existing institutional frameworks are the barrier and, looking forward, we can easily see an increasing use of real-time payments which could either take place across the banking system or new entrants like tech companies or directly eliminating the role of banks themselves, the idea of **disintermediation**,

+and we are actually seeing
+these processes in real life in the context of China with Alipay, with WeChat Pay, in the context of the UK and an increasing number of jurisdictions with faster payment systems allowing real-time, instantaneous payments between individuals and companies both through the banking system or outside of the banking system,

+we can imagine
+how this fundamental payment infrastructure can be the base of a new stack based on payment supporting e-commerce, supporting lending, supporting investment.
+If we think of e-commerce,
+one of the fundamental killer apps to e-commerce is simple, digital, and in particular, mobile-based payment systems.
+On the basis of those mobile-based payment systems, one can also build digital lending frameworks both for consumer lending for individuals, as well as for small and medium-size enterprises using data analytics technology to collate data to do real-time cashflow analysis to determine credit worthiness and finally, pulling all of these pieces together, we can build systems of investment, systems which allow both individuals as well as the wider economy to better invest their funds in order to support the development of the economy.

+On the basis of this framework, we are also seeing an increasing number of jurisdictions led by the European Union developing what is called open banking.
+Open banking allows access to banking data and banking infrastructure by new entrants, by tech firms, by startups, and this poses a major challenge to the traditional model of banking and, at the same time as we look at digitising and datafying the system, we are also looking at new technologies like blockchain, and new forms of money and payment like digital currencies or cryptocurrencies.

+---

+#### Module 2 Payment, Cryptocurrencies and Blockchain   2.7 Building A New Stack   Additional Video Resources: Cross-Boarder Payment